datajoint/datajoint-python/specs/transpiler_specs.md

 Property `restriction` contains the `AndList` of conditions.
 Operator `&` creates a new restriction appending the new condition to the input's restriction.

-Property `source` represents the `FROM` clause and contains a list of either `QueryExpression` objects the name of tables in the case of a base query.
+Property `source` represents the `FROM` clause and contains a list of either `QueryExpression` objects or table names in the case of base queries.
 The joint operator `*` adds new elements to the `source` attribute.

 At least one element must be present in `source`.
 Multiple elements in `source` indicate a join.